This post has been updated as I’ve thought more about these distinctions.

 My point in writing this post is both to note that there are internet-based models of organization and production other than the much-discussed “platforms,” and to distinguish a few different kinds of platforms.
 All of this is based just on my own reading and thinking.
 I’m sure others have better, more formal, and more considered definitions.

-Three kinds of platforms
+Different kinds of platforms

 Participatory platforms: They offer users the ability to create something, to communicate, or similar — often in a fairly open-ended way.
 And they place few if any limits on those users’ activity or on who can join.
 Think Twitter or Tumblr.
 The scale and variety of users’ activity and the connections between users create something the platform owners could never have created on their own (for good or ill).

 APIs: Application programming interfaces let other programmers communicate with your system, to access data or functions, or to do a variety of other things.
 They therefore let others build things using your product, data, or service.
 One version I’m counting within my loose version of APIs is operating systems which offer APIs so that people can build software “on top of” the OS.
 So think of Android and Windows as falling within this category, but also Facebook or Twitter at some points letting others build apps on top of their platforms or access pieces of their data.
 This is what people are getting at when they use the metaphor of a “platform” to generalize the idea of letting others “build on top” of whatever you offer.

 Two-sided markets: These platforms match buyers and sellers.
 Think eBay, Uber, Airbnb.